The Sinkhorn algorithm, parabolic optimal transport and geometric Monge-Amp\`ere equations: Nearly linear complexity on the torus and the sphere

 \subsection{Near linear complexity using fast transforms}

 Each iteration in the Sinkhorn algorithm amounts to computing two vector-matrix products of the form

 for a given function $\mathcal{K}$ on $X\times Y$ (followed by $N$ inversions), where $b$ and $a$ denote generic ``input vector'' and ``output vectors'', respectively.
 In general, this requires $O(N^{2})$ arithmetic operations.
-But, as we will next exploit, in the presense of suitably symmetry fast summations techniques can be used to lower the complexity to nearly linear, i.e. to at most $CN(\log N)^{p}$ operations (for some positive constants $C$ and $p).$
+But, as we will next exploit, in the presence of suitably symmetry fast summations techniques can be used to lower the complexity to nearly linear, i.e. to at most $CN(\log N)^{p}$ operations (for some positive constants $C$ and $p).$ Alternatively, separability properties of the kernels in question can often be exploited to directly decrease the complexity (as in \cite[Remark 4.17]{m-p}).
+For example, consider the case when $X=X_{1}\times X_{2}$ and $Y=Y_{1}\times Y_{2}$ and denote by $\pi_{1}$ and $\pi_{2}$ the projections on the first and second factors, respectively.
+If $\mathcal{K}(x,y)$ is \emph{separable}, i.e. factors as